-PHI 103 SUND PHI 1103 Introduction to Logic 3 cr.
-3 lec G
+PHI 103 SUNE PHI 1103 Introduction to Logic/GE

 Logic is the systematic study of arguments.
 This course has a dual emphasis: (1) informal logic and (2) formal logic.
 Informal logic is concerned with fallacies as they occur in everyday discourse.
 Formal logic attempts to grasp the underlying mathematical structure of reason.
 The study of logic is intended to empower one to think clearly and concisely.